 If you're a high school senior, junior or even sophomore, then fall is the season for college fairs.
 These events are the perfect opportunity for you and your parents to get acquainted with the college admissions process and gather information on universities that interest you.
 You'll also get a chance to meet with college representatives and ask questions in person.

-In other words, it's a big deal.
-Showing up with a bunch of your friends after a sweaty basketball practice isn't the best strategy.
-Instead, here are some things you can do to gear up for your first college fair so you can get the most out of the experience and make a good impression.
+Here are some things you can do to gear up for your first college fair so you can get the most out of the experience and make a good impression.

 Get the scoop on which schools will be there.